-What better way to start the season than with the Coutts International Polo Weekend?
-Running on the 20th and 21st May 2016, the tournament is a traditional feature on the UK Polo Circuit, and is ever popular with one of the biggest prize pots in the UK.
+What better way to start the season than with the International Polo Weekend?
+The tournament is a traditional feature on the UK Polo Circuit, and is ever popular with one of the biggest prize pots in the UK.

 This flagship tournament is the perfect social occasion, as well as the chance to enjoy the game!
 Whether you are a seasoned polo watcher, or don’t know your chukkas from divots, the Coutts weekend is the perfect day out.
 (Fear not, help is at hand for those who need a little guidance.)

-Saturday 21st May sees the concluding subsidiary final and the final itself.
-The day begins with a Pimms reception and a BBQ lunch.
+Saturday sees the concluding subsidiary final and the final itself.
+The day begins with a reception and a BBQ lunch.
 A marching band signal the approach of the forthcoming games, and the day ends with the well deserved presentations.

 Of course, the game itself is hugely important.
 But there are traditions that must be upheld that make these events such a desirable date on the social calendar.
 Although a polo match lasts just over an hour, a chukka lasts seven minutes with breaks in between, during which it is essential to enjoy refreshments – champagne, anyone?
 Ladies are required to stomp on the divots at the end of each chukka (drink in hand, please, ladies).

 A truly excellent start to the polo season.